voxsim/knowledge/software-paradigm/object-oriented-programming.md

+OOP Pros: It’s easy to understand the basic concept of objects and easy to interpret the meaning of method calls.
+OOP tends to use an imperative style rather than a declarative style, which reads like a straight-forward set of instructions for the computer to follow.

+OOP Cons: OOP Typically depends on shared state.
+Objects and behaviors are typically tacked together on the same entity, which may be accessed at random by any number of functions with non-deterministic order, which may lead to undesirable behavior such as race conditions.

 They are first class objects:
 - A number can be stored in a variable
 - A number can be passed as a parameter